bongnv/bongnv.com/docs/posts/2026-03-27-guardrails-for-coding-agents.md

 ## Conclusion

 The value of coding agents depends entirely on how quickly and reliably they can self-correct.
-A well-set-up feedback loop—quality checks, tests, hooks, and CI—turns a fast-but-unpredictable agent into a fast-and-trustworthy one.
+A well-set-up feedback loop of quality checks, tests, hooks, and CI turns a fast-but-unpredictable agent into a fast-and-trustworthy one.

 The investment in setting this up pays compound interest.
 Every rule you encode, every test you write, every hook you configure works for every session that follows.
 The better your guardrails, the more confidently you can delegate.